-Images and data visualization
+Images and Data Visualization

 At a minimum, ensure that all images in your content include alt-text or a descriptive caption.
 The terms “image description” and “alt-text” are sometimes used interchangeably, but “alt-text” refers to a tag that screen reading software can interpret, and which users can select/view; “image description” refers to captions added below an image, or descriptions provided elsewhere in the written content.
 When generating alt text or image descriptions for course content, make sure you include any elements of the image which students need for understanding, evaluation, or interpretation.